Vermont has a prosperous economy and 1 more...less...

 Notes on Methodology

-This data is taken from the U.S. Census American Community Survey 1-year estimates.
+These data are taken from the U.S. Census American Community Survey 1-year estimates, Table S1701.
 This measure was not calculated as usual for 2020 due to interruptions in normal processes as a result of the COVID-19 pandemic.